Okangurr/ceng442-assignment1--GALA-/README.md

 #  Azerbaijani Domain-Aware Word Embedding Project

-This project builds *domain-aware Word2Vec and FastText embeddings* for Azerbaijani text using a complete custom preprocessing pipeline.
-It demonstrates how *text normalization, **morphological stemming, and **domain-specific fine-tuning* affect semantic quality.

 ---

-## 1️ Overview

-- *Goal:* Train and evaluate domain-aware embeddings (Word2Vec & FastText) for Azerbaijani text.
+## 1️-Data & Goal:

+- *Goal:* The purpose of this NLP project is to learn and properly understand the preprocessing pipeline for Azerbaijani texts and sentences, and to build domain-aware Word2Vec and FastText models.
+The project also aims to observe how the Lexical Coverage, Synonym, Antonym, and Separation scores of these models change based on the additional functions we implement in our preprocessing flow (e.g., negation scope, stemming, lemmatization, etc.), the hyperparameter tuning during model training (e.g., epochs, negative, vector-size, etc.), and domain-awareness.
+Ultimately, the objective is to fully comprehend the entire Preprocessing-Train-Analysis pipeline of an NLP project.

 - *Datasets:* 5 corpora → labeled-sentiment, test__1_, train__3_, train-00000-of-00001, merged_dataset_CSV__1_.
-- *Pipeline:* Cleaning, normalization, stemming, domain detection → corpus building → embedding training → evaluation.
+- *Pipeline:* Cleaning, normalization, stemming-lemmatization, domain detection → corpus building → embedding training → evaluation.
 - *Domains:* news, social, reviews, general.
+- Why keep neutral=0.5 : The reason some texts in the datasets are assigned trinary values of 1.0, 0.5, and 0.0 is that we want our models to perform sentiment analysis.
+When doing this, we proceed by analyzing the words of the sentence (using tokenization).
+Consequently, some sentences can be positive sentiment, which equals 1.0, while some sentences can be negative, taking the value 0.0.
+However, some sentences may be neither positive nor negative (for example: "yaxşı amma bahalı," which means "good but expensive").
+Sentences like these are considered neutral and are given a sentiment_value of 0.5.

 ---

-## 2️ Preprocessing Pipeline Summary
+## 2️ Preprocessing & Mini Challenges

 Each raw dataset was cleaned using preprocess.py with the following options: